gsoft-inc/wl-web-configs/docs/default.md

 ## Why

 Starting a new web application is still an arduous task.
-There are so many tools to choose from, learn, install and configure, it can be overwhelming.
+There are so many tools to choose from, learn, install and configure, it can be daunting.

 For an organization like [Workleap](https://workleap.com/), with a large suite of products, it **doesn't make sense to start over every time** we invest in a new idea or add a new vertical to an existing product.
 Developers working on a new project shouldn't spend their first day's figuring out which [ESLint](https://eslint.org/) rules to enable/disable, or how to transpile their [React](https://react.dev/) code, they should rather **focus on writing features code**.